Croomer History, Family Crest & Coats of Arms

 Early Origins of the Croomer family

 Important Dates for the Croomer family

 This web page shows only a small excerpt of our Croomer research.
-Another 108 words (8 lines of text) covering the years 1471, 1509, 1603, 1543, 1532 and 1534 are included under the topic Early Croomer History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1471, 1509, 1603, 1696, 1704, 1721, 1543, 1532 and 1534 are included under the topic Early Croomer History in all our PDF Extended History products and printed products wherever possible.

 Croomer Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Croomer family name include Cromer, Crowmer, Croamer, Croemer, Croomer, Cromar, Cromere and many more.

 Early Notables of the Croomer family (pre 1700)